Skip to main content | Skip to section menu | Access keys.

 Acceptance of Letters of Comfort

 The issue of a Letter of Comfort by the Local Authority normally satisfies parties involved in conveyance and mortgage transactions.
-Due to the limitations noted above, however, you should always check this with your solicitor before applying for a Letter of Comfort.
+Due to the limitations noted above, however, you should always check this with your solicitor before submitting an application.

 How Do I Apply for a Letter of Comfort?